For configuration you simply need to create a single YAML file named

 skills: - name: myawesomeskill path: /home/me/src/opsdroid-skills/myawesomeskill/myskill.py

-no-cache to true to do a fresh git clone of the module whenever you start opsdroid.
+Set this to do a fresh git clone of the module whenever you start opsdroid.

 databases: - name: mongodb repo: https://github.com/username/mymongofork.git no-cache: true